Skip to main content

 Low accuracy (4 of 18 factors)

 Babson College has two essay prompts.
-The first is a Why this school question that is straightforward, however you are allowed to submit it as a video if you wish.
+The first is a Why this school question; however, you are allowed to submit it as a video if you wish.
 The second is a classic diversity question.
+There is a required essay prompt for applicants interested in January Enrollment or Babson Begin: London.

 All Applicants